hydraulic-institute/edb/readme.md

 ***Reference & Resource Tables***

-1. The first row must contain Section information as noted in the following bullets.
+The first row must contain Section information as noted in the following bullets.
    - There can be multiple Sections in a single CSV file.
 You can see this in any of the subsections under the Intro, Definitions, Resources & References Section on the website.
-2. *Column A* should contain a Section Title (*"Hydraulic Institute Reference Standards and Guidelines",  "Pump Types"*, etc) to separate the sections.
+1. *Column A* should contain a Section Title (*"Hydraulic Institute Reference Standards and Guidelines",  "Pump Types"*, etc) to separate the sections.
 The Section name will be displayed on the webpage.
 Please do not put any other information in *Column A* other than a section title.
-3. Continuing on the same row as the Section Title (*Column A*), *Column B* and on should contain that section's table headers.
+2. Continuing on the same row as the Section Title (*Column A*), *Column B* and on should contain that section's table headers.
+3. Any column after *Column B* can contain an image identifier that will be displayed between the Section Header and the table.
+This column will otherwise be ignored.:
+   - Identify the image with: *"Image?filename.png"*
+   - To limit the size of the file, *"Image?filename.png?75%"* (100% is default)
+   - The image should be saved to the source section `images` folder.
+Ex:  `source/00_introduction-definitions-references/images/filename.png`
-   - Any comments should come after the last column of actual data.
+4. Any comments should come after the last column of actual data.
 The heading for a comment column can be one of: *Comment, Search, or an empty string*.
 The first column that matches any of these strings will be ignored and no more columns will be parsed for that section.
-4. Data should follow the Section/Header row and should be aligned underneath the appropriate header title.
+5. Data should follow the Section/Header row and should be aligned underneath the appropriate header title.
-5. To automatically generate a consistent URL for a column, the header for that column should be followed by "::" and then the URL.
+6. To automatically generate a consistent URL for a column, the header for that column should be followed by "::" and then the URL.
 Insert *"{{REF}}"* into the URL to designate where the column data should be inserted into the URL.
 A link will automatically be generated using the data in the column.
-6. To generate a link to a Section in the EDL navigation sidebar, use the word *"Section"* in the column header title.
+7. To generate a link to a Section in the EDL navigation sidebar, use the word *"Section"* in the column header title.
 This will tell the code to generate a link to the specific EDL page.
 The data for that column should use the EDL navigation sidebar section name EXACTLY as it appears.
 If it's not a unique section name (ex: General), then include the parent name followed by *:* and then the section name.
 A link will automatically be generated to the specific section.

 ***Acronyms & Definitions Tables***